How to claim in the small claims court

 The court will then send you a copy together with a set of instructions on what you should do next or they may fix a Hearing date when you will have to go to court and the judge will tell you what he wants you and your opponent to do next.

-The advantage of the Small Claims Court is that if you cannot afford a solicitor and you are not entitled to Public Funding you can still bring your case to the court yourself.
+The advantage of the Small Claims Court is that if you cannot afford a solicitor and you are not entitled to Legal Aid you can still bring your case to the court yourself.

 Even if you can afford a solicitor, their fees may be more than the amount you are claiming.
 If you do not manage to get your opponent to pay your costs then you will not be any better off.
 Public Funding is not usually available for actions in the Small Claims Court.